George Kennan (explorer): Career

 Kennan subsequently (1878) obtained a position with the Associated Press based in Washington, D.C., and as a war correspondent travelled throughout his career to many conflict areas of the world.
 He also contributed articles to magazines, such as Century Magazine, Atlantic Monthly, McClure's Magazine (a muckraker magazine), National Geographic and The Outlook.
+He was the first Corresponding Secretary for the National Geographic Society upon its founding in 1888.

 In May 1885, Kennan began another voyage in Russia, this time across Siberia from Europe.
 He had been very publicly positive about the Tsarist Russian government and its policies and his journey was approved by the Russian government.
 However, in the course of his meetings with exiled dissidents during his travel, notably Nikolai Mikhailovich Yadrintsev (1842–1894), Kennan changed his mind about the Russian imperial system.
 He had been particularly impressed by Catherine Breshkovsky, the populist "little grandmother of the Russian Revolution."
 She had bidden him farewell in the small Transbaikal village to which she was confined by saying, "We may die in exile and our grand children may die in exile, but something will come of it at last."
 He also met a teenage Leonid Krasin during this journey.

 On his return to the United States in August 1886, he became an ardent critic of the Russian autocracy and began to espouse the cause of Russian democracy.
 Kennan devoted much of the next twenty years to promoting the cause of a Russian revolution, mainly by lecturing.
 Kennan was one of the most prolific lecturers of the late 19th century.
 He spoke before a million or so people during the 1890s, including two hundred consecutive evening appearances during 1890–91 (excepting Sundays) before crowds of as many as 2000 people.
 His reports on conditions in Siberia were published serially by Century Magazine, and in 1891, he published a two-volume book Siberia and The Exile System.
 It, with first-hand interviews, data, and drawings by the artist George Albert Frost, had an influential effect on American public opinion.